Kitiphol/TokTik/README.md

 ## Development tips & next steps

-- Add automated tests (unit + integration) for services.
-Tests will help with CI/CD.
 - Add a GitHub Actions or other CI pipeline to build images and run basic integration tests before deploying.
 - Add monitoring (Prometheus + Grafana) and structured logging to improve observability.
 - Consider using a managed S3/CDN for production-level performance.